 On the very day the landlord was preparing to take Goldie to the Veterinarian to end her misery, he made one final attempt to find an alternate ending to Goldie’s tragic story.
 This time, he called the Humane Society of North Iowa.
 Fate intervened.
 The shelter had space and resources available to help the dog in need.
 The landlord was told to bring Goldie over to the shelter in Mason City right away.

-Goldie showed up to the Humane Society of North Iowa skinny, excited, bloodied half-tail wagging, and seemingly anxious to make new friends.
+Goldie showed up to the Humane Society of North Iowa emaciated and starving but excited, bloodied half-tail wagging, and seemingly anxious to make new friends.
 At only 46 lbs, she was a staggering 20 lbs underweight.
 The Humane Society of North Iowa immediately scheduled surgery to have her mutilated tail amputated and she was put on a high-protein diet.
 Now, just two weeks after her arrival, she had successfully gained 6 lbs, her surgery is complete, her tail is healing nicely and she is ready to put the past behind her.